Sticky mouse

 Sticky mouse is a murine possessing a gene mutation in the enzyme alanyl-tRNA synthetase (AARS).
 The sticky mouse, with this particular mutation, presents a good model in which to investigate mechanisms of neuronal degeneration.
 Its most immediately obvious symptom is a sticky secretion on the mouse's fur (thus the name); however, it is accompanied by lack of muscle control, ataxia, alopecia, loss of Purkinje cells in the cerebellum, and eventually, death.

-Sticky mouse is one of several animal mutants that are known to have problems in mRNA translation and are used in studies.
+Sticky mouse is one of several animal mutants that are known to have problems in mRNA translation and are used in studies..

+A genetic mutation affecting the laminin α2 chain has been characterized in mouse models generated through targeted disruption of the Lama2 gene.
+These mutant mice exhibit severe muscular dystrophy, growth retardation, and early postnatal death.
+The absence of laminin α2 leads to progressive muscle fiber degeneration associated with increased apoptotic activity.